cncf/tag-security/assessments/intake-process.md

    by project maturity (e.g. graduated projects will be highest priority, then incubated projects, then sandbox).
 4. Non-CNCF Projects that request a review (or invited by SIG members).

+Security Assessment Facilitator, in collaboration with the named chair, has the discretion to adjust priority in order to streamline the process, or per their own judgement for other reasons consistent with SIG-Security mission and charter.
+In all cases, the priority queue will be maintained transparently as described below, along with communication via regular chair-liaison meetings and SIG-Security reports at TOC meetings.

 # Updates and renewal